Jubal Early: Serving under Stonewall Jackson

-As the Union Peninsular Campaign began in May 1862, Early without adequate reconnaissance led a futile charge through a swamp and wheat field against two Union artillery redoubts at what became known as the Battle of Williamsburg, His 22 year old cousin Jack Hairston was killed.
+As the Union Peninsular Campaign began in May 1862, Early, without adequate reconnaissance, led a futile charge through a swamp and wheat field against two Union artillery redoubts at what became known as the Battle of Williamsburg.
+His 22 year old cousin Jack Hairston was killed.
 The 24th Virginia suffered 180 killed, wounded or missing in the battle; Early himself received a shoulder wound and convalesced near home in Rocky Mount, Virginia.
 On June 26, the first day of the Seven Days Battles, Early reported himself ready for duty.
-However, the brigade he had commanded at Williamsburg no longer existed, having suffered severe casualties in that assault, and an army reorganization assigned the remaining men whose enlistments continued to other units.
-General Lee informed Early that he could not be assigned a new command in the middle of the current heated action and recommended for Early to wait until an opening came up somewhere.
+The brigade he had commanded at Williamsburg no longer existed, having suffered severe casualties in that assault and an army reorganization assigned the remaining men whose enlistments continued to other units.
+General Lee informed Early that he could not be assigned a new command in the middle of battle and recommended for Early to wait until an opening came up somewhere.
 On July 1, just in time for the Battle of Malvern Hill (the last engagement in the Seven Days Battles), Early (though still unable to mount a horse without assistance) received command of Brig.
 Gen. Arnold Elzey's brigade because Elzey had been wounded at the Battle of Gaines Mill and the ranking colonel, James Walker, seemed too inexperienced for brigade command.
-However, that brigade was not engaged in the battle.
+The brigade was not engaged in the battle.

-For the rest of 1862, General Early commanded troops within the Second Corps under General Stonewall Jackson.
+For the rest of 1862, Early commanded troops within the Second Corps under General Stonewall Jackson.
 During the Northern Virginia Campaign, Early's immediate superior was Maj.
 Gen. Richard S. Ewell.
 Early received accolades for his performance at the Battle of Cedar Mountain.
-Furthermore, his troops arrived in the nick of time to reinforce Maj.
+His troops arrived in the nick of time to reinforce Maj.
 Gen. A.P.
-Hill on Jackson's left on Stony Ridge during the Second Battle of Bull Run (a/k/a Second Manassas).
+Hill on Jackson's left on Stony Ridge during the Second Battle of Bull Run (Second Manassas).